PawseySC/container-workflows/_episodes/08-rstudio.md

 * `BiocManager` is a [CRAN package](https://cran.r-project.org/package=BiocManager) for installing bioinformatics software
 * `install_github()` is method for installing R packages from GitHub.

-We'll skip building this image for now, but we'll show how to do that later.
-For now, we'll just use a prebuilt image.
-We're also going to use something called `docker-compose` to help with setting up our container.  `docker-compose` is a tool for container orchestration (having multiple containers work together).
+We'll skip building this image for now, and just pull and use a prebuilt image.
+We're also going to use `docker-compose` to help with setting up our container (see previous episode on long running servies).
 Here we'll use it for managing several options we want to use for our Rstudio image.

 ```
 version: "2"